amadeus4dev/developer-guides/guides/getstarted.md

 Creating an account is the first step to start using Amadeus Self-Service APIs.

 Go to the upper right corner and click on [register](https://developers.amadeus.com/create-account).
-Fill in the form and wait for the confirmation email.
+Fill in the form and confirm your account by clicking on the `Confirm my account` link you will find in the confirmation email.

-That’s all!
+Log in to the portal with your new credentials and that’s all!
 Welcome to __Amadeus for Developers__!

-## Your First call
+## Get your API key

 Let’s make our first call to the APIs.
 In order to start using the APIs we need to tell the system we are allowed to do so.
 This process is called authentication and all we need is to attach an alphanumeric string called __token__ to our calls.
 This token will identify ourselves as valid users and is generated out of two parameters: `API Key` and `API Secret`.